Clean Fuels Fund

-Opening new markets for conventional energy, agriculture and forestry, waste and clean tech companies, while becoming a strong industry for regional markets and international exports.
+Opening new markets for conventional energy, waste, and cleantech companies, and for agriculture and forestry while becoming a strong industry for regional markets and international exports.

-Helping drive down emissions in hard to abate sectors like oil and gas extraction, freight, and mining.
+Helping reduce emissions in hard-to-abate sectors such as oil and gas extraction, freight, and mining.

-Cementing clean fuels in Canada’s net-zero future will take an all of Government approach, using a comprehensive suite of measures.
-Here’s how Government is laying the foundation for our clean energy future.
+Including clean fuels in Canada’s net-zero future will take an all-of-government approach, using a comprehensive suite of measures.
+Here’s how the government is laying the foundation for our clean energy future.

-Carbon capture, utilisation and storage strategy (CCUS): Leading the development of a federal strategy that will enable the Canadian CCUS industry to realize its GHG reduction and commercial potential.
+Carbon capture, utilization and storage strategy (CCUS): Leading the development of a federal strategy that will enable the Canadian CCUS industry to realize its GHG reduction and commercial potential.

-Clean Fuel Standard: This is part of Canada’s climate plan to reduce emissions, accelerate the use of clean technologies and fuels, and create good jobs in a diversified economy and across multiple sectors, including clean technology, agriculture and low-carbon energy sectors, such as biofuels and hydrogen.
+Clean Fuel Standard: This standard is part of Canada’s climate plan to reduce emissions, accelerate the use of clean technologies and fuels, and create good jobs in a diversified economy and across multiple sectors.
+These sectors include clean technology, agriculture, and low-carbon energy sectors, such as biofuels and hydrogen.

-Regulatory Co-operation on Codes and Standards for Low Carbon Fuels in transportation: Governments and industry in Canada and globally are supporting the alignment of codes and standards and development of new ones, for the production, distribution and use of clean fuels, and electrification of transportation.
+Regulatory Co-operation on Codes and Standards for Low Carbon Fuels in transportation: Governments and industry in Canada and globally are supporting the alignment of codes and standards and the development of new ones, for the production, distribution and use of clean fuels and the electrification of transportation.

-Canada’s Infrastructure Bank - Zero Emission Bus Program: The Bank is investing $35 billion to attract substantial private and institutional investment in new infrastructure, advising public sponsors on infrastructure priorities, and developing a centre of expertise.
+Canada’s Infrastructure Bank - Zero Emission Bus Program: The bank is investing $35 billion to attract substantial private and institutional investment in new infrastructure, advise public sponsors on infrastructure priorities, and develop a centre of expertise.

 Carbon Pollution Pricing: Canadians see the costs of a changing climate all around us.
 Climate change is driving stronger storms, wildfires, and record-breaking heat waves.
 Taking climate action is an enormous opportunity to create jobs and advance economic growth, save households money by increasing their home’s energy efficiency, and ensure the air we breathe is clean and healthy.